tuongphantrue/apps-gone-free-emailer/README.md

-- **Another scraped listing site**: `SOURCES` near the top of `apps_gone_free_emailer.py` is a list of `{"name", "url", "parser"}` - currently just the one entry for iGeeksBlog. `fetch_all_sources()` already fetches every entry in that list, tolerates any one of them failing, and dedupes apps by App Store id across sources.
-Write a `parse_<site>(html) -> [{"id", "name", "icon", "url", "price_label"}, ...]` function (see `parse_igeeksblog()` for the shape) and append it to `SOURCES`.
+- **Another scraped listing site**: `SOURCES` near the top of `apps_gone_free_emailer.py` is a list of `{"name", "url", "parser"}` - iGeeksBlog and AppDovo currently. `fetch_all_sources()` already fetches every entry in that list, tolerates any one of them failing, and dedupes apps by App Store id across sources.
+Write a `parse_<site>(html) -> [{"id", "name", "icon", "url", "price_label"}, ...]` function (see `parse_igeeksblog()` for the shape, or `parse_appdovo()` if the site doesn't link directly to the App Store) and append it to `SOURCES`.
+If the site's own links go straight to `apps.apple.com`, add its name to `SOURCES_WITH_CERTAIN_IDS` too; if the id has to be inferred some other way, leave it out so `enrich_and_verify()` applies the stricter identity check instead.
 Worth grabbing real page source (view-source, not a text/markdown rendering of it) before writing the parser - see "Troubleshooting" below for exactly why that distinction mattered here.
 - **Another official API, same shape as the chart source**: if you find another store's or service's own public API worth tracking the same way (auto-discover candidates, remember prices, report drops to $0),